bmaltais/kohya_ss/README.md

   - Add ``--network_alpha`` option to specify ``alpha`` value to prevent underflows for stable training.
 Thanks to CCRcmcpe!
     - Details of the issue are described in https://github.com/kohya-ss/sd-webui-additional-networks/issues/49 .
     - The default value is ``1``, scale ``1 / rank (or dimension)``.
 Set same value as ``network_dim`` for same behavior to old version.
+    - LoRA with a large dimension (rank) seems to require a higher learning rate with ``alpha=1`` (e.g. 1e-3 for 128-dim, still investigating).
   - Add logging for the learning rate for U-Net and Text Encoder independently, and for running average epoch loss.
 Thanks to mgz-dev!
   - Add more metadata such as dataset/reg image dirs, session ID, output name etc...
-See #77 for details.
+See https://github.com/kohya-ss/sd-scripts/pull/77 for details.
 Thanks to space-nuko!
     - __Now the metadata includes the folder name (the basename of the folder contains image files, not fullpath).__ If you do not want it, disable metadata storing with ``--no_metadata`` option.
   - Add ``--training_comment`` option.
 You can specify an arbitrary string and refer to it by the extension.